 In general, great coaches also have these soft skills: empathy, presence, self-awareness, self-management, and the ability to build trusting relationships.

-Differences: Agile Team Coaching Vs. Enterprise Coaching
+Differences: Agile Team Coaching Vs. Enterprise Agile Coaching

-Enterprise coaching has a broad scope, focusing on the whole organization.
+Enterprise agile coaching has a broad scope, focusing on the whole organization.
 In contrast, agile team coaching has a narrower scope, focusing on one part of the organization.

 Enterprise and agile team coaches also work with two different audiences.
-An Enterprise Coach supports leaders, including senior and executive leadership.
+An Enterprise Agile Coach supports leaders, including senior and executive leadership.
 An Agile Team Coach works with the members of specific teams, including individual contributors, managers, and team leads.

 For Organizations: Which Coaching Do We Need?

-An organization pursuing business agility needs both agile team coaches and enterprise coaches.
-Enterprise coaches can help the organization create a strategy for business agility, but without agile team coaches supporting the execution of that strategy, the agile transformation will stall.
+An organization pursuing business agility needs both agile team coaches and enterprise agile coaches.
+Enterprise agile coaches can help the organization create a strategy for business agility, but without agile team coaches supporting the execution of that strategy, the agile transformation will stall.

 We know it’s not always possible to bring in two types of coaches at the same time.
 If you can only bring in one, here’s what we recommend:

-- If your delivery teams are successfully applying agile ways of working and you want to expand agility across your organization, pursue enterprise coaching.
+- If your delivery teams are successfully applying agile ways of working and you want to expand agility across your organization, pursue enterprise agile coaching.
 Many companies begin their agile journey with IT teams.
-Enterprise coaches can help organizational leaders bring agility to the whole organization.
+Enterprise agile coaches can help organizational leaders bring agility to the whole organization.

 - If your organization’s biggest challenge is teams that are struggling with productivity, quality or predictability, then pursue agile team coaching first.
 An Agile Team Coach can help teams leverage agility in pursuit of growth and high performance.